 Isn't it just like Jesus to take the ordinary and transform it into the exquisite, saving the best for last?
 Imagine what He can do with you and me!

-David J. Felter, editor in chief Holiness Today
+David J. Felter, Holiness Today